boboldehampsink/increment/README.md

 =================
 ###0.2###
 - Added the ability to add a prefix to each value, like {id} or {{now.year}}
+- Added zero padding options
-- Prevent duplicate values when multiple people create elements at the same time.
+- Prevent duplicate values when elements are created at the same time.
+- Many small improvements and code cleanups
 - Added MIT License

 ###0.1###